CHTC/chtc-website-source/gpu-jobs.md

 [alice@submit]$ condor_status -compact -constraint 'TotalGpus > 0'
 ```

-> **Why are there more GPU servers in condor\_status?**\
->  If you run the `condor_status` command above, you'll see more servers
-> listed than we show in the table above.
-Some of these servers have
-> been purchased for specific research groups and are prioritized for
-> their group members.
-If you set the submit file option `+WantFlocking`
-> to true, your jobs are eligible to run on all GPU servers in CHTC, but
-> they are no longer guaranteed a 72-hour run time.

 To print out specific information about a GPU server and its GPUs, you
 can use the "auto-format" option for `condor_status` and the names of
 specific server attributes.
-For example, the table above can be mostly
+For example, the tables above can be mostly
 recreated using the attributes `Machine`, `TotalGpus` and
 `CUDADeviceName`: